 What are the chances my cell line is misidentified or contaminated?

 Many researchers feel a false sense of security that their cell lines are identified correctly and are clean/not contaminated.
-TRIP has performed Human Cell Line Authentication on well over 3500 samples since it began this service in 2014.
-Looking at samples submitted to TRIP by Academic Researchers in 2017, we found that 28.8% of submissions were not a 100% allelic match, 2.5% of submissions were contaminated, and 26.3% were misidentified lines.
+TRIP has performed Human Cell Line Authentication on well over 4000 samples since it began this service in 2014.
+Data from samples submitted to TRIP by Academic Researchers in 2017, revealed 28.8% of submissions were not a 100% allelic match, 2.5% of submissions were contaminated, and 26.3% were misidentified lines.
 We have continued to see this trend in 2018 with contamination on the rise (13.2% as of September 2018).
 When a cell line is misidentified months or years of research time and dollars is spent working with a cell line that is not the line you thought it was.
 This can easily be prevented by regularly submitting your samples for testing.

 Do you perform mycoplasma testing?